Convert user mailbox to a shared mailbox

 The Reasons for Converting a User’s Mailbox to a Shared One?

-3. Improved Collaboration – Multiple users can manage emails together
+2. Improved Collaboration – Multiple users can Monitor and manage emails together

-4. Centralized Access Control – Admins can assign granular permissions
+3. Centralized Access Control – Admins can assign granular permissions from the admin center

-5. Data Retention – Preserve mailbox data after employee exit
+4. Data Retention – Preserve mailbox data after employee exit (for the security purpose Blocked the account only provide delegated access to other employees if needed)

 Prerequisites for Converting a User Mailbox to a Shared Mailbox